codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 * Sync state - GitOps status of the resource
 * Free search - search any resource by name

+## Tagging GitOps Application

+1. Navigate to the GitOps dashboard.
+2. To the application's right (next to the Health Column), click the three dots to open the More Action Dropdown.
+3. Select Add/Edit Tags.
+4. Click the +tags to add tags.
+5. Alternatively, click the "x" next to the tag to remove it.
+6. Click Save.

 ## Rolling Back Git Versions

 In the GitOps dashboard you will also see a complete history of all past deployments as recorded in Git.
 You can select any of the previous version and rollback your application to the respective version.

  {% include image.html
   lightbox="true"
   file="/images/guides/gitops/rollback.png"
   url="/images/guides/gitops/rollback.png"
   alt="Rolling back to a previous version" caption="Rolling back to a previous version"
   max-width="80%"